 A friend of mine at work took pity on me, though, and took me in for a week or so.
 Her lease was such that she could have an occassional "guest", but could not sub-lease or share the apartment.
 The rumor mill at work is pretty good, and letting it be known that I was "officially homeless" reached the HR department pretty quickly, and they suggested the

 WIN Housing Program in Cocoa.
 WIN is an acronym for "When In Need".

 The ways of the United Way communitty are pretty strange to those of us that don't circulate with that "crowd".
 My company, being a pretty major employer in Brevard County FL (more than 500 employees, and as many as 1200 people in boom times) has a United Way campaign every year.
 The company's HR director got so involved, that she left the company to be hired by the local UW office.
 I check off my $1/week on the form each year, so I'm not a total slacker.
 And here I am now, a client of one of the UW programs, and I've actually found a way to help out!
 The website for the

-WIN Housing Program is currently being hosted at
+WIN Housing Program was for a while being hosted at

 ViaOz.Com, my web hosting site.
 They had no in-house geek of their own, so I'm currently it.

 Always the "space cadet", Ozzie is seen here in a 1975 photo shortly after returning from a spacesuit sale in Delaware